-John used this guitar to record parts of Ascension from his 2005 solo album Curtains.
+John used a 12-string guitar to record parts of “Ascension” from his 2005 solo album Curtains.
+Reflecting on the recording process, John shared his inspiration:

 On “Ascension” I also played a 1940’s Martin 12-string.
 I really love David Bowie’s Hunky Dory album, and there’s a few songs on there that have a 12-string in one speaker and a six-string in the other that basically play the same thing.